-Smileboston Cosmetic & Implant Dentistry offers Botox for patients suffering from pain related to Temporo Mandibular Jaw (TMJ) disorder, jaw clenching and/or teeth grinding.
+Smileboston Cosmetic & Implant Dentistry offers Botox for patients suffering from pain related to Temporo Mandibular Jaw (TMJ) disorder, jaw clenching, and/or teeth grinding(also known as Masseter Botox).

 What are the benefits of Botox?